borchand/borchand/README.md

 -->

 - 🌱 I’m currently studying BSc in Data Science at ITU
-- 🔭 I’m currently working as a student worker at PensionsPartner
+- 🔭 I’m currently working as a student developer at PensionsPartner

 ## 🌐 Socials: